 With retirement comes increased free time, which can leave seniors feeling uncertain as to how to fill their days.
-Younger adults have constant mental stimulation at work and with children, but seniors have to intentionally seek out activities to keep their minds sharp.
-Below are the top benefits of brain games for seniors as well as entertaining games which can also improve memory.
+Younger adults have constant mental stimulation at work and with children, but seniors in retirement communities have to intentionally seek out activities to keep their minds sharp.
+Below are the top benefits of brain games for seniors, as well as entertaining games which can also improve memory.

 Benefits of Brain Games for Seniors